 The TRUST RECOVERY LADDER

-The TRUST RECOVERY LADDER is FORKOFF's structured remediation path for founders rebuilding distribution after a public mistake.
-Five rungs (acknowledge → diagnose → operate → re-validate → re-distribute) move a brand from negative recall to neutral inside 90 days.
+The TRUST RECOVERY LADDER is FORKOFF's structured remediation path for founders rebuilding distribution and brand standing after a public AI product mistake.
+Five rungs move a brand from negative recall to neutral recall inside 90 days: acknowledge the failure publicly, diagnose what broke, operate the fix transparently, re-validate with affected users, and re-distribute to rebuild the pipeline.

 Industry Context